tommarien/blog/source/_posts/2011-11-05-datetime-now-the-test-driven-paradox.md

 layout: post
 title: DateTime.Now, the test-driven paradox
 date: 2011-11-05 22:56
-categories:
-  - CSharp
 tags:
-  - Test Driven Design
+  - csharp
+  - test driven design
-  - Mock
+  - mock
-  - Clock
+  - clock
-  - Time
+  - time
 ---

 Although i know already a lot has been written about this dilemma, i never saw a good and descriptive enough solution to this problem.
 Let's first start by situating the problem with a simple code example.